GodelTech/semantic_qa/README.md

 ## Prerequisites

+The only hard requirements are:

+1. Python 3.10+ with pip and virtualenv.
+2. An [OpenAI API](https://openai.com/product) key.
+Although this will require setting up a payment plan with a credit card, per-call costs are [very low](https://openai.com/pricing).

-The only hard requirement is Python 3.10+ with pip and virtualenv.
-A CUDA-compatible GPU is strongly advised to generate text embeddings locally using larger models.
+Although it's not a pre-requisite, having a CUDA-compatible GPU is strongly advised to generate text embeddings locally using larger models.

 ## Dependencies